InvincibleThinker/toy-interpreter/README.md

 - Function application
 - Native interop for side effects

-This project was built as part of my exploration of OCaml and functional programming, inspired by Jane Street’s use of expressive and type-safe language design.
+This project was built as part of my exploration of OCaml and functional programming.

 ---